-- Before capturing an image, select "Standard" in the Image Menu to capture a proper image (p.44). - A signal from a computer can be captured up to XGA (1024 x 768).
-A signal from video equipment can be captured except for 720p, 1035i, and 1080i. - When capturing the image that has been adjusted by the Keystone function, the adjusted data is automatically reset and the projector captures an image without keystone correction. - When the Logo PIN code lock function is set to "On," the Capture function cannot be selected. - When starting to capture a new image, the previously stored image is cleared even if you cancel the capturing.
+- Before capturing an image, select "Standard" in the Image Menu to capture a proper image (p.41). - A signal from a computer can be captured up to SXGA+ (1400 x 1050).
+A signal from video equipment can be captured. - When capturing the image that has been adjusted by the Keystone function, the adjusted data is automatically reset and the projector captures an image without keystone correction. - When capturing an image, the resolution may lower depending on the input signal. - When the Logo PIN code lock function is set to "On," the Capture function cannot be selected. - When starting to capture a new image, the previously stored image is cleared even if you cancel the capturing. - "User" cannot be selected when the image is not captured.